 White sand topped with pieces of shells fills the gas-fed fire pit.
 The overall appearance brings the beach to the garden.

-25. Corner garden turned into white sand area
+25. Corner garden turned into a white sand area

 Ideal for small backyards, the unused corner of your garden can be turned into a sandy retreat like this one!
 This idea is perfect if you love going to the beach but can’t find the time for regular visits.